Explore some of the key moments and events that have helped shape the course of South African Communist Party. Follow the links for more detail.

 Bram Fischer serves on the Johannesburg District Committee and the Central Committee of the CPSA.

 Joe Slovo becomes an active member of the CPSA

-December, At the ANC annual conference in Bloemfontein, Kotane and Marks are elected to the Resolutions Committee and Mofutsanyana is nominated by the newly elected President General, Dr. Xuma, to serve as Secretary for Labour in his Cabinet.
+At the ANC annual conference in Bloemfontein, Kotane and Marks are elected to the Resolutions Committee.
+Mofutsanyana is nominated by the newly elected President General, Dr. Alfred Bitini Xuma, to serve as Secretary for Labour in his Cabinet.

-January, Dadoo is elected to the Central Committee of the Communist Party of South Africa and for the next 42 years serves on the Central Committee, other than when he becomes terminally ill, does not miss a session of the Party’s Central Committee.
+Dadoo is elected to the Central Committee of the Communist Party of South Africa.
+He serves on the Central Committee for the next 42 years, and other than when he becomes terminally ill, does not miss a session of the Party’s Central Committee.

 At a meeting, in Pietermaritzburg, to explain the Communist Party of South Africa’s position on the war, Dadoo, Moses Kotane and Michael Harmel are shouted down as they attempt to explain the Party’s position.
 Subsequently they had to abandon the meeting.

 Dadoo, with fellow Party members then travel to the Transkei, to the Bhunga to explain to the Chiefs their position on the war.